-During the 2016 Soberanes Fire, this fuel break protected these communities.
-Intensive preparatory work took place for contingency fire lines, as well as primary fire control line on a portion of Hennicksons Ridge.
-To diminish the risk and/or rate of fire spread across the fuel break, specific techniques are used suitable to the vegetation.
+To diminish the risk and/or rate of fire spread across the fuel break, specific techniques are used suitable to the vegetation treated.
 Treatments will focus on removing chaparral species, pruning trees, and reducing horizontal and vertical continuity of fuels.
-When chaparral species are removed, the focus is on spacing that will help prevent fire from spreading from canopy to canopy.
+When chaparral species are removed, the focus is on spacing that will help prevent fire from spreading canopy to canopy.
 Chaparral plants with unique structural features and located on the outer edges of the fuel break may be retained to support and promote wildlife species and habitat.
 Removed vegetation will be cut at ground level with the root structure left intact.
-Chipping and masticating of dead material will be the primary methods for slash material disposal, with pile burning retained for areas with limited access for equipment.
-When possible, fuel breaks are blended into the surrounding environment.
-This is accomplished by feathering the edges of the fuel break into the adjacent protected areas.
+Chipping and masticating of dead material will be the primary methods for disposal of removed vegetation, with pile burning retained for areas with limited access for equipment.

 The edges of the fuel break will be treated to prepare the fuels outside the fuel break for future use.
 Soils, site factors, and timing of application will be suitable for any ground-based equipment utilized for creating the fuel break to avoid excessive compaction, rutting, or damage to the soil surface layer.